Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

-Besides, dynamic hypergraphs (see Definition \ref{definition-dynamic-hypergraph}) also appeal to much attention.
-For instance, Zhang et al. \cite{Zhang2018Dynamic} propose the first dynamic hypergraph structure learning method, aiming to simultaneously optimize the label projection matrix (a common task in hypergraph learning) and the hypergraph structure itself.
-The incidence matrix ${H}$ of hypergraph $\mathcal{G}=(\mathcal{V}, \mathcal{E}, \mathbf{W})$ represents the connections between the vertices and the hyperedges, which can be generated as:
+Additionally, dynamic hypergraphs (refer to Definition \ref{definition-dynamic-hypergraph}) have garnered considerable attention in recent research.
+For instance, Zhang et al. \cite{Zhang2018Dynamic} introduced the first dynamic hypergraph structure learning method.
+This method aims to optimize both the label projection matrix (a common task in hypergraph learning) and the hypergraph structure concurrently.
+The objective function for dynamic hypergraph structure learning can be expressed as a dual optimization problem: